 first-round Grant projects

-Recognizing that organizations cannot effectively bridge the broad political divide alone, the Bridge Alliance awarded more than $525,000 in Collective Impact grants in 2017 to two dozen Bridge Alliance member organizations to enable our member organizations to better collaborate on ways to fix political processes on the local, state and national levels.
+Recognizing that organizations cannot effectively bridge the broad political divide alone, the Bridge Alliance awarded more than $525,000 in Bridge Action grants in 2017 to two dozen Bridge Alliance member organizations to enable our member organizations to better collaborate on ways to fix political processes on the local, state and national levels.

 These joint projects will help members implement and test innovative approaches in our Alliance’s three core areas: expanding civic engagement and participation; improving governance; reforming campaign and election processes.
 The programs are designed to generate tools, ideas and best practices for all Bridge Alliance members to use and to multiply the impact of each group’s work.